VanillaDevelop/imagehosting/README.md

 Note that this application relies on subdomains for user identification, which may not be compatible with free tunneling services that provide shared subdomains.
 For example, if you use a free subdomain like `example.tunnelprovider.com`, you are able to define
-`example.tunnelprovider.com` in `application-dev.properties` under `imagehosting.url` and access the website as expected.
+`example.tunnelprovider.com` in `application-dev.properties` under `app.url` and access the website as expected.
 However, a user URL would be
 `username.example.tunnelprovider.com`, and free tunneling service likely will not resolve this subdomain to your local server correctly.

 For this reason, while the use of a service like `cloudflared` is recommended, you may need to register a unique domain name rather than relying on the free subdomains provided by such services.
-Please adjust `imagehosting.url` in `application-dev.properties` to match the domain you are using for tunneling.
+Please adjust `app.url` in `application-dev.properties` to match the domain you are using for tunneling.

 Sample cloudflared config.yml for testing: